maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

   - Via "Add and remove software" I removed MSN
   - For Windows Messenger in Options I selected do not run

-- I removed the ISO of WinXP setup disc.
+- I removed the WinXP ISO setup disc from the virtual machine.

 This goes fast and easy.
 No unclear reboots, knew how to do the COM port, no screen resolution issue.
-Up to the next step, installing LEGO IDE.
 Also the funny mouse pointer capture, which happens in Win98, seems to be absent in the virtual WinXP.
 It might be there is an extension pack for this.

+Up to the next step, installing LEGO IDE.

 ### Install LEGO IDE